PypNetty/Kytena/README.md

 ## Project Status

-Kyra is currently in a Proof of Concept (POC) phase.
+Kytena is currently in a Proof of Concept (POC) phase.
 The core features have been implemented but are not yet ready for production environments.

 ### Implemented Features
 - ✅ Core KnownRisk data model and lifecycle management